mpa139/allanlab/_pages/publications.md

 ### 2012

-{% for conf in site.data.conference %}
+{% for conf in site.data.conf12 %}

   {{ conf.conf12 }} <br />